8kto/generic-chrome-extension/README.md

 * Tab ➕ allows you to add a new experiment.

-## Install
+## Install and update
+Preferred way:
 1. Checkout repo to the local machine.
 2. Using [this manual](https://developer.chrome.com/docs/extensions/mv3/getstarted/), install the project folder through the "Load unpacked" action.
 3. Find the newly installed extension in the browser tray with extensions, pin it.

-Alternatively, you can install `.crx` extension file through the browser UI.
-For that, check the [releases page](https://github.com/RedTecLab/igel-chrome-sa-optimizely-tool/releases) (last availalbe version can be staled).
+**Alternatively**, you can install `.crx` extension file through the browser UI.
+For that, check the [releases page](https://github.com/RedTecLab/igel-chrome-sa-optimizely-tool/releases) (last available version can be staled).

+Since the repository is private, it's not possible to automatically get the latest version, so for now, the only way to check for updates is to open the repository page and check for the latest release.

 ## Development
 1. Install dependencies: `yarn`
 2. [Add code completion for the `chrome` libs](https://newbedev.com/how-do-i-use-webstorm-for-chrome-extension-development).
 3. Check [official documentation](https://developer.chrome.com/docs/extensions/mv3/devguide/)

+**PR and issue reports are welcome!**